streamnative/function-mesh/images/README.md

 The Golang runner provides all the toolchain and dependencies required to run Golang functions.

-`streamnative/pulsar-functions-go-runner` at Docker Hub will be automatically update align with Apache Pulsar Release.
+The `streamnative/pulsar-functions-go-runner` Golang runner is located at the Docker Hub and is automatically updated to align with Apache Pulsar release.

 ## How to use